Yukiya Amano: Involvement in Japanese nuclear emergency after earthquake and tsunami

 Following the Fukushima Daiichi nuclear accidents caused by earthquake and tsunami on 11 March 2011, Amano held a meeting with then-Japanese Prime Minister Naoto Kan in Tokyo on 18 March.
 Amano, who had just arrived from the agency's headquarters...said he would dispatch a team 'within days' to monitor radiation near the damaged plant."
 At the meeting, Amano said in his statement that he agreed on the necessity to disclose as much information as possible on the unfolding nuclear crisis in Fukushima.
 'What's important is coordination with international society and better transparency,' Mr. Amano told reporters before the meeting."

 Personal life

 Amano was married to Yukika Amano.
 He spoke French and English in addition to his native Japanese.
 The couple have no children.

 Death

-Amano died of "unspecified illness" in Vienna, Austria, on 18 July 2019, at the age of 72.
+Amano died of "unspecified illness" in Tokyo, Japan, on 18 July 2019, at the age of 72.

 IAEA said its flag over its headquarters in Vienna has been lowered to half-mast.
 IAEA has said in a statement when he died: "The Secretariat of the International Atomic Energy Agency regrets to inform with deepest sadness of the passing of Director-General Yukiya Amano.
 Director-General is in contact with members of the board of governors regarding his future plans.
 He will make a formal communication to the board at an appropriate time.
 We cannot but imagine Director-General Amano's sorrow in his passing amid his third term.
 We extend our condolences to his bereaved families over his death."